 - Tomato passata: we use a smooth one, from a bottle.

 - Onion, carrot, celery: the building blocks to make a tasty sauce.
-Try to put all of them, as they loads of flavour together.
+Try to put all of them, as they have loads of flavor.

 - Olive Oil: to get everything started and build a flavor base.

-- Red wine: it adds acidity, which gives the sauce a flavour boost.
+- Red wine: it adds acidity, which gives the sauce a flavor boost.
 You could replace it with vegetable stock.